 Prostate cancer is one of the most common forms of cancer among American men, second only to skin cancer.
-Around one in seven men will develop prostate cancer during their lifetime.
+Around one in nine men will develop prostate cancer during their lifetime.

 Despite these alarming statistics, there is good news.
 Not only is prostate cancer slow-growing, it can be detected early with screening exams.
 This means it’s often found in time to successfully treat it.